 According to article 5a (6) TSM Regulation, NRAs must monitor the market and price developments for regulated intra-EU communications and must report to the Commission.
 One of BEREC's tasks and objectives is to ensure the consistent implementation of the regulatory framework for electronic communications.

-In order to have comparable data based on the same indicators for monitoring market and price developments and to prepare the BEREC benchmark for intra-EU communications, BEREC considers that indicators such as the number of subscribers per subscriber profile (residential or business) should be collected for fixed and mobile operators.
-In addition, BEREC requests that fixed and mobile operators provide volumes per service for domestic, intra-EU communications services (regulated, alternative tariffs, bundles and business tariffs) and communications services to destinations outside the EEA, as well as revenues from regulated intra-EU calls, alternative tariffs and outside the EEA communication services.

-BEREC will provide a template to NRAs to collect data on intra-EU communications from fixed and mobile operators.
-BEREC will aggregate the data and publish a report on the findings of this exercise annually.
+BEREC provides a template to NRAs to collect data on intra-EU communications from fixed and mobile operators covering all the data required to monitor the market and price developments (eg revenues and volumes).
+BEREC will aggregate the data and publish the Intra-EU communications report on the findings of this exercise annually.

 ANNEX